ErnestoTaylor/Thrive-Themes/README.md

 <h4>Pricing</h4>
 At present Thrive Themes provides you options to purchase individual products along with a single site license for just $49 and also an unlimited site license for only $67.
 Besides this, the product also offers membership packages along with personal as well as agency license.

-Nonetheless, <a href="https://thrivethemes.com/ultimatum/#getitnow">membership package will be the best option</a> in case you are searching for any package which provides you access to all of the products that are offered by Thrive Themes; <a href="https://www.bloggingstart.com/thrive-themes-discount-code/">a membership package will cost you as much as $147</a>.
+Nonetheless, <a href="https://thrivethemes.com/ultimatum/#getitnow">membership package will be the best option</a> in case you are searching for any package which provides you access to all of the products that are offered by Thrive Themes; a membership package will cost you as much as $147.

 With Thrive Themes there is no need to be concerned about the support for any product that you purchase from the Thrive Themes store.
 In case you are a member, you will get full accessibility to their knowledge base as well as an extensive range of tutorials including video tutorials.
 <h5>The verdict</h5>